cruise-automation/webviz-rust-framework/README.md

 ## License

-Wrf is primarily distributed under the terms of both the MIT license and the Apache License (version 2.0).
+Wrflib is primarily distributed under the terms of both the MIT license and the Apache License (version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.